 The residence of pensioners and privatiers with sufficient property is only rudimentarily regulated in German migration law as so called “justified case”.
 That requires an individual review, preparation and communication with the competent local authorities.

 A foreigner who has been legally ordinarily resident in Germany for eight years is entitled to naturalization.
 This time frame is shortened to six years in case of good German language skills and even to three years in case of marriages with Germans.
 As a rule one has to give up the previous citizenship.
-This condition shall be waived if it would entail particularly difficult conditions, such as substantial economic disadvantages for the foreigner.
+This condition shall be waived if it would entail particularly difficult conditions, such as substantial economic disadvantages for the foreigner. rmans, prior to acquiring a foreign citizenship must receive a similar permission to retain German citizenship.

 In these cases, foreign entrepreneurs will mostly work as self-employed in Germany, for example, as managing directors of a GmbH in which they hold at least 50% of the shares.
 The entrepreneur must submit a meaningful business plan to show that there is 'an economic interest or a regional need' and that 'the activity is expected to have positive effects on the economy' .
 In addition, the financing of the venture should be backed up by equity or a loan commitment.

 Lawyers specialising in migration law at Derra, Meyer & Partners will advise and represent you during the entire proceedings to obtain a residential permit.
-Our experts have many years of professional experience and can also communicate with you in English, Russian, Polish or Italian.
+Our experts have many years of professional experience and can also communicate with you in English, Russian, Spanish or Italian.
 In case of overlaps with related fields of law, such as labour law, corporate law, tax law, or criminal law, specialists in our law firm can be included in the handling of your case to ensure that comprehensive, multidisciplinary legal advice is provided even in complex situations.